felipevargas-bz/holberton-system_engineering-devops/0x00-shell_basics/README.md

-this is my readme for basic shell
+this is my README for shell script